 The Safeguarding Review Privacy Notice can be found here.

-Keith can be contacted on the dedicated confidential email address below or by phone:
+Keith can be contacted on the dedicated confidential email address - [email protected] - or by phone at 07713149683.

 Keith Makin has an extensive knowledge of and background in safeguarding.
 He has been a Director of Social Services, a Chief Executive of an independent child care company and the Director of a Local Government Improvement Agency.
 He has led on a large number of abuse inquiries and reviews for both children and adults.